Skip to Content

 The Temple of the Sun at Machu Picchu, Peru

-Yes, you must book your tour in advance.
+Yes, you must book your tour in advance!

-You’ll need to buy tickets to visit the ruins before arriving.
 Machu Picchu is one of the best places to visit in Peru – and it’s in high demand.
 Tickets to Machu Picchu sell out fast during the busy season (June to August) – as do tours!

-All the tours we mentioned on this list include entry tickets to Machu Picchu – so booking a tour makes it that much easier.
+All the tours we mentioned on this list include entry tickets to Machu Picchu, so booking a tour makes it that much easier.
 Still, the logistics of the tours and getting to Machu Picchu aren’t the simplest.
 As such, it’s best if you can give your tour operator enough time to get the tickets and arrange the activities.

 If you’re planning on doing a trek, most tour operators need to know at least two weeks in advance to get everything prepared.

 Many people miss out on the best time slots and tours because they wait to book tickets.
 Don’t be that person!
-This is also why we love Viator tours.
-You can book or reserve your tour well in advance.
-If plans change or you need to cancel entirely, Viator is easy to work with.

 Related Read: Are you also visiting Lima and want to escape the city for a day?
 Check out the best day trips from Lima, Peru!